Optimizing the interaction geometry of inverse Compton scattering x-ray sources: Introduction

 \section{Introduction}

-Coherent and tunable x-ray sources have become a central tool in many field of science, such as materials science \cite{sedigh2020review}, life sciences \cite{thomlinson2018k}, and advanced medical diagnostics \cite{quenot2022x}.
+Coherent and tunable x-ray sources have become an indispensable tool in many fields of research, such as materials science \cite{sedigh2020review}, life sciences \cite{thomlinson2018k}, and advanced medical diagnostics \cite{quenot2022x}.
 This demand is primarily served by large facilities such as synchrotrons and free electron lasers \cite{couprie2014new}.
 However, due to the limited availability of these large facilities, their usage comes with many logistical challenges.
 Therefore, there is a growing need for coherent and tunable x-ray sources at the scale of the university lab.\\

-Inverse Compton scattering (ICS), in which relativistic electrons collide with an intense laser pulse, forms the basis of a promising method to generate x-rays at the lab scale.
-Several ICS based x-ray sources are currently operational \cite{gunther2020versatile,du2013generation,dupraz2020thomx,graves2014compactburstmode,VanElk:25,barty2024design,amoudry2025commissioning} and new designs have been proposed \cite{faillace2019status,brummer2022compact,musat2024a,schaap2024inverse}.
-Imaging techniques that require energy tunability and coherence, such as K-edge subtraction imaging \cite{gunther2025rapid} and phase contrast imaging \cite{Berthe_2024_PhaseContrast}, have been demonstrated with an ICS based x-ray source and the use of lensless techniques such as ptychography has also been proposed \cite{batey2021x}. \\
+Inverse Compton scattering (ICS), a phenomenon in which a highly energetic electron collides with a photon in such a way that the electron looses energy and the photon gains energy, forms the basis of a promising method to generate x-rays at the lab scale.
+Several ICS based x-ray sources are currently operational \cite{gunther2020versatile,du2013generation,alkadi2025commissioning,graves2014compactburstmode,VanElk:25,barty2024design,amoudry2025commissioning} and new designs have been proposed \cite{faillace2019status,brummer2022compact,musat2024a,schaap2024inverse,deitrick2018high}.
+Imaging techniques that require energy tunability and coherence, such as K-edge subtraction imaging \cite{gunther2025rapid} and phase contrast imaging \cite{Berthe_2024_PhaseContrast}, have been demonstrated with an ICS based x-ray source and the use of lensless techniques such as ptychography has been proposed \cite{batey2021x}. \\

-While the fundamental theory of ICS has been described in great detail \cite{hartemann2013nonlinear, esarey1993nonlinear, schaap2022photon}, a closed form analytical treatment, that takes into account both the three dimensional distribution of the pulsed electron and laser beams and arbitrary interaction angles, is lacking.
-Optimization tasks are therefore left to simulations, which can be time consuming, and more importantly, do not provide a thorough physical understanding.\\
+While the fundamental theory of ICS has been described in great detail \cite{hartemann2013nonlinear, esarey1993nonlinear, schaap2022photon,krafft2010compton}, a closed form analytical treatment, that takes into account both the three dimensional distribution of the pulsed electron and laser beams and arbitrary interaction angles, is lacking.
+Optimization tasks are therefore left to simulations, which can be time consuming and do not provide a thorough physical understanding of the limitations.\\

+The goal of this paper is to provide an analytical closed form theoretical framework to optimize x-ray generation by ICS.
+We restrict ourselves to the Thomson regime, where electron recoil can be ignored.
+Different applications require optimization of different x-ray beam properties.
+In this paper we choose to optimize the x-ray brilliance, which is a comprehensive figure of merit that take into account x-ray flux, transverse coherence and energy spread.
+The framework can be extended, however, to optimize other quantities such as flux of spectral density.
+This is described in Appendix \ref{app:quantities}.
+The average x-ray brilliance is defined as \cite{attwood2000soft}